Information about famous court cases

 Oyez, Cornell’s Legal Information Institute, Justia, and Chicago-Kent College of Law.

 "A multimedia archive devoted to making the Supreme Court of the United States accessible to everyone."
-Oyez includes: transcripts, audio recordings, plain text summaries of cases, full text opinions, bios on justices, and a virtual tour of the Supreme Court Building.
+Oyez has: written summaries, audio recordings, and details about Supreme Court cases, justices, and includes a virtual tour of the building.

 American Museum of Tort Law online tours, American Museum of Tort Law.

-The American Museum of Tort Law website highlights some of the most famous and precedent-setting tort law cases in US history.
+The American Museum of Tort Law website showcases important cases in US tort law history.

 Arrest and trial of Lizzie Borden: Topics in chronicling America, Library of Congress.